 Betty’s secret to making delicious Eggplant Parmesan was to peel the eggplant.
 She felt leaving the skins on made the eggplant taste bitter.

-Try to slice down the eggplant in relatively thin slices.
-It cooks quicker and you won’t have uneven spots in the eggplant that don’t get cooked all the way.
+Slice down the eggplant in relatively thin slices.
+It cooks more quickly and you won’t have uneven spots in the eggplant that don’t get cooked all the way.

 Beat eggs and place in small bowl.